Saman Kelegama

 Saman Kelegama (6 April 1959 - 23 June 2017) was a Sri Lankan economist, author and the executive director of the Institute of Policy Studies (Sri Lanka) (IPS).

 Early life and education

-Kelegama was born and grew up in Colombo under the influence of his father, Deshamanya Dr. Jayantha Kelegama, who was both an academic and civil servant.
+Kelegama was born and grew up in Colombo under the influence of his father, Deshamanya Jayantha Kelegama, who was both an academic and civil servant.

 He received his secondary and primary education in Sri Lanka at Royal College, Colombo and St. Thomas' Preparatory School respectively.
 Subsequently, after completing his master's degree (1983) in Mathematics (Five year integrated programme) at the Indian Institute of Technology (IIT), Kanpur, India, he completed his M.Sc.
 (1985) and D.Phil.
 (1990) in economics at St Catherine's College, Oxford University, UK.